voytek/AI-READI-Bootcamp/README.md

 * Learn Python Pandas for working with larger datasets
 * Learn statistics in Python: frequentist methods, non-parametric statistics, etc.
 * Learn the basics of machine learning in Python: linear and logistic regression, dimensionality reduction, clustering, decision trees, back propagation learning.

+## Planned Readings:
+All of the below readings are available on the class GitHub page at:

+* Berisha _et al._, Digital medicine and the curse of dimensionality, _npj Digital Medicine_ 2021
+* Ezer & Whitaker, Data science for the scientific life cycle, _eLife_ 2019
+* Obermeyer _et al._, Dissecting racial bias in an algorithm used to manage the health of populations, _Science_ 2019
+* Rumelhart, Hinton, Williams, from Parallel Distributed Processing Explorations in the Microstructure of Cognition: Foundations, 1987
+* Wilkinson _et al._, Comment: The FAIR Guiding Principles for scientific data management and stewardship, Scientific Data 2016
+* Zou & Schiebinger., Design AI so that it’s fair, _Nature_ 2018